Zackary Drucker: Career

 In 2011, Drucker and photographer Amos Mac collaborated on a series take in Drucker's hometown of Syracuse, titled "Home is Where the Heart is, Distance is Where You Hang Your Heart."
 This series was also published in "TransLady Fanzine".

 Drucker and collaborator Rhys Ernst were included in the first iteration of the Hammer/LAX Art biennial.
 There they premiered the film "She Gone Rogue" and the film was also included in Outfest 2013.
 "She Gone Rogue" includes several of Drucker's mentors including Holly Woodlawn, Vaginal Davis, and Flawless Sabrina.

 In 2014, Drucker and Ernst exhibited "Relationship", at the Whitney Biennial.
 This series of photos chronicled one couple's relationship and gender transitions.
 The photographic series was later exhibited at Luis De Jesus Gallery, where Drucker is represented.
 In 2016, "Relationship" was released as a book.

 Since 2013, Drucker had worked as a consultant and producer on Amazon's original series Transparent.
 Media scholar Nicole Morse argues that Drucker's use of double casting in Transparent brings to light transfeminine history from the 1930s to 1994.
 For this role, Drucker was also involved with writing, hiring, casting, producing, providing notes on script, offering feedback, and postproduction.
 According to the New York Times Magazine, Drucker's and Ernst's goal for Transparent is to ensure that trans people are depicted authentically on screen and that they are also working behind the scenes.
 Drucker mostly contributed to the plot, script, wardrobe, and casting of episode 8, "Best New Girl" from Season 1.
 In this episode, Drucker believed it was crucial to capture the historical tension between those who identified as male cross-dressers and those who transition.
 In Season 2, Drucker was involved with shaping the historical context and casting.

 In 2015, Drucker joined the cast of the E! docu-series, I Am Cait and also served as a supervising producer on the Emmy-nominated series of docu-short entitled This is Me.

 In 2017, Drucker collaborated with the ACLU, Laverne Cox, Molly Crabapple, and Kim Boekbinder, for a video entitled history and "Time Marches Forward & So Do We".

 In 2021, Drucker directed and executive produced alongside Nick Cammilleri, The Lady and the Dale, a HBO documentary series profiling Liz Carmichael, a trans woman who had perpetuated an ambitious con involving a 3-wheeled car.

 Drucker continues her art practice and works on independent film and photography projects.
 Drucker focuses work on obscure aspects of the history of transgender people.
+In an interview with The Creative Independent Drucker mentioned, "I feel an acute sense of responsibility, of service, to the trans and gender non-conforming communities, and I think that all of us have to use our platforms to create more empathy and understanding in the world."